Machine Learning Toolkit

-The Machine Learning Toolkit (ML-Toolkit) is at the core of kdb+/q machine-learning functionality.
-It describes the open-source libraries and scripts that let you apply machine-learning models, preprocessing techniques, and scoring functionality to a wide variety of kdb+ datasets.
+The Machine Learning Toolkit (ML Toolkit) is at the core of kdb+/q centered machine learning.
+It describes the open-source libraries and scripts that allow users to apply machine learning models, preprocessing techniques and scoring functionality on a wide variety of kdb+ datasets.

-- An implementation of the FRESH algorithm in q.
-This lets a q user perform feature-extraction and feature-significance tests on structured time-series data for forecasting, regression and classification.
+- An implementation of the FRESH (FeatuRe Extraction and Scalable Hypothesis testing) algorithm in q.
+This allows a kdb+/q user to perform feature-extraction and feature-significance tests on structured time-series data for forecasting, regression and classification.

-- Implementations of a number of cross-validation and hyperparameter search procedures.
-These allow q users to validate the performance of machine-learning models when exposed to new data, test the stability of models over time, or find the best hyperparameters for tuning their models.
+- Implementations of a number of cross validation and hyperparameter search procedures.
+These allow kdb+/q users to validate the performance of machine learning models when exposed to new data, test the stability of models over time or find the best hyper-parameters for tuning their models.

-- Various implementations of timeseries models for q including but not limited to ARMA, ARIMA, SARIMA and ARCH.
-These allow q users to predict the future value of datasets based on historical observations and to measure statistical properties of future data.
+- Various implementations of time-series models for kdb+ including, but not limited to ARMA, ARIMA, SARIMA and ARCH.
+These allow kdb+/q users to predict the future value of datasets based on historical observations and to measure statistical properties of future data.

-- A number of statistical algorithms allow users retrieve information about the contents of their data and to build regression algorithms such as Ordinary Least Squares and Weighted Least Squares.
+- Statistical algorithms allowing users retrieve information about the contents of their data and to build regression algorithms such as Ordinary Least Squares and Weighted Least Squares.